On the Generalisation of the Hahn-Jordan Decomposition for Real C\`adl\`ag Functions: Introduction

 We will call the quantity on the right hand side of (\ref{eq:lower_bound}), i.e.

 \emph{truncated variation of the function $f$ at the level $c$} and denote it by $TV^{c}\left(f,[a;b]\right);$ it was first introduced in \cite{Lochowski:2008}.

-The just obtained lower bound for $\inf_{g\in B\left(f,c/2\right)}TV\left(g,[a;b]\right)$ may also be infinite but it appears to be finite one e.g. for functions which are uniform limits of sequences of step functions.
-Two important families of such functions are regulated functions (see \cite[Sect.
-VII.6]{Dieudonne}) and c\`{a}dl\`{a}g functions, i.e. right-continuous functions with left limits.
+The just obtained lower bound for $\inf_{g\in B\left(f,c/2\right)}TV\left(g,[a;b]\right)$ may also be infinite but from inequality (\ref{eq:lower_bound}) it follows that it is finite for any $c>0$ iff the function $f$ is an uniform limit of finite variation functions.
+We prove this fact and identify the family of such functions in Section \ref{Preliminaria} (Fact \ref{regulated}).

-The family of real c\`{a}dl\`{a}g functions will be of our special interest.
-It is due to easily proven fact (see Fact \ref{cadlag}) that any c\`{a}dl\`{a}g function is an uniform limit of a sequence of c\`{a}dl\`{a}g functions with finite total variations, which correspond naturally to finite signed measures on the interval $(a;b].$ Moreover, in this paper we will show that for c\`{a}dl\`{a}g $f,$ $E=\mathbb{R}$ with the standard Euclidean metric $\rho\left(x,y\right)=\left|x-y\right|$ and $c>0$ we have in fact equality, i.e.
+The family of real c\`{a}dl\`{a}g functions, i.e. right-continuous functions with left limits, will be of our special interest since c\`{a}dl\`{a}g functions with finite total variations correspond naturally to finite signed measures on the interval $(a;b].$ Moreover, in this paper we will show that for c\`{a}dl\`{a}g $f,$ $E=\mathbb{R}$ with the standard Euclidean metric $\rho\left(x,y\right)=\left|x-y\right|$ and any $c>0$ we have in fact equality, i.e.

 where $g:[a;b]\rightarrow \mathbb{R},$ $\left\Vert g-f\right\Vert _{\infty}=\sup_{t\in[a;b]}\left|g\left(t\right)-f\left(t\right)\right|.$ Morever, there exist such a c\`{a}dl\`{a}g function $f^{c}:[a;b]\rightarrow\mathbb{R}$ that